jf330/DNA-neuron/README.md

 # DNA-neuron
-Autonomous spiking neuron implemented in DNA strand displacement reactions.
+Model of an autonomous spiking neuron implemented in DNA strand displacement reactions.

-User DSDneuron_full.dsd to recreate the experiments discussed in the paper: "Autonomous unsupervised learning for a spiking neuron implemented in DNA strand displacement reactions".
+Run DSDneuron_full.dsd in Visual DSD to replicate experiments discussed in the paper: "Autonomous unsupervised learning for a spiking neuron implemented in DNA strand displacement reactions".